 In the world of construction, many estimators and business owners are not as profitable as they might think.
-While speaking with thousands of contractors every year, the single biggest accounting mistake we hear over and over is the term “markup” and “profit margin” being used interchangeably while estimating construction projects and this is leaving many contractors with a lot less profit on the books each year.
+While speaking with thousands of contractors every year, the single biggest accounting mistake we hear over and over is the term "markup" and "profit margin" being used interchangeably while estimating construction projects and this is leaving many contractors and general contractors with a lot less profit on the books each year.
 Be honest, do you know the difference between profit margin and markup?

 Let’s Talk Terminology